joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/client-system-environment/capabilities-example-detecting-system-capabilities.md

 The CapabilitiesExplorer.mxml file is responsible for setting up the user interface for the CapabilitiesExplorer application.
-The capabilities of the user’s version of the Flash runtime will be displayed within a DataGrid component instance on the Stage.
+The capabilities of the user's version of the Flash runtime will be displayed within a DataGrid component instance on the Stage.
 Their browser capabilities will also be displayed if they are running the application from an HTML container and if the external API is available.

-When the main application file’s `creationComplete` event is dispatched, the `initApp()` method is invoked.
+When the main application file's `creationComplete` event is dispatched, the `initApp()` method is invoked.
 The `initApp()` method calls the `getCapabilities()` method from within the com.example.programmingas3.capabilities.CapabilitiesGrabber class.
 The code for